redoxcode/Pyro/Building_instructions.md

   - Make sure the flat side is facing the part of the header strip you want to use.
   - Cleanup the edges if needed.
 ## 3. Solder male headers to the RP2040 board
 - Use a breadboard to make sure the headers are straight.
+- The 4 pin header is not used and should not be soldered.
 - Be carefull to not bend any pins when you remove the assembly from the breadboard.
 ![image](images/rp2040_board.jpg)
 ## 4. Separate the front and the back PCB